thisisharshavardhan/FLA-App/README.md

     ```bash
     git clone https://github.com/thisisharshavardhan/FLA-App.git
     ```
+2.  **Set up the backend:**
+    *   Clone and run the [thisisharshavardhan/Label-scanner](https://github.com/thisisharshavardhan/Label-scanner) project as per its README instructions.
+    *   Ensure the Android app knows the URL of your running backend (this might involve changing a configuration file or a constant within the Android app's code).
-2.  **Open in Android Studio:**
+3.  **Open in Android Studio:**
     *   Launch Android Studio.
     *   Select "Open an existing Android Studio project".
     *   Navigate to the cloned `FLA-App` directory and select it.
-3.  **Sync Project with Gradle Files:**
+4.  **Sync Project with Gradle Files:**
     *   Android Studio should automatically sync the project.
-If not, click on "Sync Project with Gradle Files" (often represented by an elephant icon with a refresh symbol).
+If not, click on "Sync Project with Gradle Files".
-4.  **Run the application:**
+5.  **Run the application:**
     *   Select an emulator or connect a physical Android device.
-    *   Click the "Run 'app'" button (usually a green play icon).
+    *   Click the "Run 'app'" button.

 ## Contributing